denyspoltorak/metapatterns-website/metapatterns/content/implementation-metapatterns/mesh.md

 +++
 weight = 8
 title = "Mesh"
 description = "A Mesh or Grid is a virtual layer of interconnected components which makes a distributed Middleware.
-It features supreme fault tolerance ande scalability."
+It features supreme fault tolerance and scalability."
 +++

 # Mesh